ppscon/snakeclaw/README.md

 # Project snakeclaw
-This is a modified version of Richards 'fleetman' for testing the install of the istio service mesh with a distributed microservices cluster.
+This is a modified version of Richards 'fleetman' for testing the install of the istio service mesh with a distributed microservices cluster, on AZURE and AWS

 The demo includes the following steps: